 Fingertip pulse oximeter (or Oxymeter) is a must have device in these pandemic times.
+Although the scourge of the pandemic has subsided, but due to it most of the homes now have a pulse oximeter.
 Coronavirus restricts the oxygen exchange in the lungs.
 The lungs may develop pneumonia and a lot of mucus is produced which causes congestion.
 The patient gasps for breath and this is pitiable sight.
 Monitoring of the blood oxygen saturation level becomes crucial here.
 This is when pulse oximeters come in handy.
 These are very simple electronic gadgets of the size of a cookie.
 In this article, we’ll tell you what is the normal SPO2 level and the best finger for oximeter.
 Do you know the safe and unsafe pulse oximeter readings?
 If not, then don’t worry; we have it all covered in this post.

 FINGERTIP PULSE OXIMETER

 A Pulse Oximeter (Pulse Ox) can be used to determine the human hemoglobin saturation and pulse rate.
 A finger is placed inside the device which then indicates the SPO2 and pulse intensity in digital format.
 It is non-costly portable device to be used at homes, hospitals or wherever a quick idea of the blood oxygen saturation is required.

 Since a pulse oximeter is mostly powered by small AAA batteries, it is not suitable for continuous monitoring purposes.
 Usually, a set of batteries suffice for 20 hours of non-stop use.